An increasing number of people are turning to drugs in order to escape from the pressures and stresses of life.

 - Ability to continue attending work and maintaining employment

-- Less childcare required, so more accessible for single parents
+- Less childcare is required, so more accessible for single parents

 - Lower cost of treatment